Miic/Mee6-API-Wrapper-for-Java/README.md

 While building a bot with JDA around Mee6 player statistics, I found that there was no public wrappers for Mee6, so I built one.
 I thought I would share this with the community in case someone else needed it.

+At the moment, we are only allowed to GET data from the API and not POST to update a specific value.

 ![Jason](https://i.gyazo.com/53d14bf4550f2efd4f835f3bd4563292.png)

 **Using Mee6API Object**: